Web5design/wellrested-samples/README.md

 **/articles/{id}** and **/articles/{slug}**

-Represents one specific article identified by the numberic ID {id} or by the alpha-numeric slug {slug}.
+Represents one specific article identified by the numeric ID {id} or by the alpha-numeric slug {slug}.

 - **GET** Display one specific article.
 - **POST** Not allowed